einstein-chair/fourdecades/docs/index.md

 # Four Decades of the Einstein Chair Seminar

-The conference is being held on Jan 17-19, 2023 at CUNY Graduate Center.
+The conference was held on Jan 17-19, 2023 at CUNY Graduate Center.

 ---